microsoft/vscode-test/README.md

 ![Test Status Badge](https://github.com/microsoft/vscode-test/workflows/Tests/badge.svg)

 This module helps you test VS Code extensions.
+Note that new extensions may want to use the [VS Code Test CLI](https://github.com/microsoft/vscode-test-cli/blob/main/README.md), which leverages this module, for a richer editing and execution experience.

 Supported: